 The Northern Fowl Mite (NFM) (Ornithonyssus sylviarum

-NFM infests a wide range of domestic and wild birds, rodents, wildlife, and domestic animals.
-They can survive off of a host for 2 to 3 weeks under optimal conditions.
+NFM are found on a wide range of domestic and wild birds, rodents, wildlife, and domestic animals.
+They can survive off their hosts for 2 to 3 weeks under optimal conditions.

 Northern Fowl Mite Vs Red Poultry Mite